The pros and cons of 0% APR credit cards

 Enjoy perks and rewards on spending

-Credit cards can also come with valuable perks and consumer protections, including benefits like cellphone insurance, purchase protection against damage or theft and extended warranties.
+Credit cards can also come with valuable perks and consumer protections that include cellphone insurance, purchase protection against damage or theft and extended warranties.

 Improve your credit score

-Finally, using any credit card can help you improve your credit score if you use plastic responsibly.
-Paying down debt can help boost your score since it lowers your credit utilization ratio, and making on-time payments on your card is the most important factor used to determine your FICO credit score.
+Finally, using any credit card responsibly can help you improve your credit score.
+Paying down debt can help boost your score because it lowers your credit utilization ratio, and making on-time payments on your card is the most important factor used to determine your FICO credit score.

 Cons of 0% intro APR credit cards

-While there are many upsides to consider with 0 percent intro APR credit cards, using your card the wrong way can cost you money.
-Here are the main downsides of using this type of credit card.
+While there are many benefits to consider with 0 percent intro APR credit cards, using your card the wrong way can cost you money.
+Here are the main potential downsides of using this type of credit card.

 Late payments can foil your plans

-First, it’s important to understand that making a late payment on a 0 percent intro APR credit card can forfeit you the introductory APR period.
+First, understand that making a late payment on a 0 percent intro APR credit card can forfeit you the card’s introductory APR period.
 This is because late payments are normally a violation of the introductory offer terms.
+You may even end up paying a penalty APR that’s higher than the card’s standard variable APR if you’re late with or miss a payment.

 New credit cards can temporarily impact your credit score

-Applying for a new credit card will result in a hard inquiry on your credit report that can ding your credit score.
-However, keep in mind that the impact is temporary and minor.
-Unless you need to keep your credit in tip-top shape because you’re applying for a loan soon, a slight decrease in your score is nothing to worry about.
+Applying for a new credit card results in a hard inquiry on your credit report that can ding your credit score.
+But keep in mind that the impact is temporary and minor.
+Unless you need to keep your credit in tip-top shape because you’re applying for a loan soon, you needn’t worry about a slight decrease in your score.

 Balance transfer fees can apply to transferred debt

-If you plan to use a 0 percent intro APR credit card to consolidate and pay down debt, you’ll owe a balance transfer fee that typically falls between 3 percent and 5 percent of the amount you transfer.
+If you plan to use a 0 percent intro APR credit card to consolidate high-interest debt, you’ll owe a balance transfer fee that typically falls between 3 percent and 5 percent of the amount you transfer.

 While paying this fee may be well worth it for the interest savings, it’s still important to understand that balance transfers are seldom free.